Physer/physer.github.io/_posts/azurite-with-https-in-docker-part-4.md

 The easiest way to fix this is to communicate with our Docker container using the container name.
 Docker automatically supports communication between containers by their name.

 Before we update our code, we will create a new self-signed certificate for our container.
 We can remove our previously generated certificates from our `~/azurite-demo/certs` folder by running `rm ~/azurite-demo/certs/*.pem`.
-Now we'll create a new self-signed certificate by running `mkcert 127.0.0.1 localhost azurite`.
-This generates a certificate valid for the IP address `127.0.0.1` and the DNS names `azurite` and `localhost`.
+Now we'll create a new self-signed certificate by running `openssl req -newkey rsa:2048 -x509 -nodes -keyout key.pem -new -out cert.pem -sha256 -days 365 -addext "subjectAltName=IP:127.0.0.1,DNS:azurite" -subj "/C=CO/ST=ST/L=LO/O=OR/OU=OU/CN=CN"`.
+This generates a certificate valid for the IP address `127.0.0.1` and the DNS name `azurite`.

 Indeed, if we inspect the generated certificate you'll see something along these lines: